 How did the church get all this money?
 As you might guess, it involved convincing members to hand it all over to them in the name of God.
 One woman gave $1.2 million — which included her cashed-out 401K — and was left practically homeless while Taylor got richer.

 You would think a guy like that would lay low for a while after being exposed for the con artist he is, but he only got worse.
-In fact, earlier this month, Colin Maloney of the Michigan-based News-Herald published a long piece detailing how Taylor had turned JMMI into a “slave labor cult.”
+In fact, earlier this month, Colin Maloney of the Michigan-based News-Herald published a long piece alleging that Taylor had turned JMMI into a “slave labor cult.”

 Other former members accused the organization of taking advantage of individuals with a desire to serve the Lord by having them solicit donations, which were then used to enrich church leaders.
 A renowned gospel recording artist alleged that David E. Taylor, JMMI’s minister and her former boyfriend, repeatedly violated his duties as a man of the cloth by having sexual relations with more than 40 women, many of them in his ministry.